23 Loose Parts Ideas for Early Childhood Math

 23. More and Less with Loose Parts

 The prompts in my Number and Algebra Provocations Pack are all aligned to the ACARA Number and Algebra content descriptors.
-You can grab the full set HERE.
+You can grab the full set of Number and Algebra Prompts HERE.

 If you found this blog post useful, others might too.
 Please consider sharing it…